 A business strategy is a company’s high-level plan for executing on its vision.
 Many businesses, including most automotive dealerships, know what they want to achieve, but don’t have a plan for how to get there.
-A vision and an executional plan must come together to form a business strategy.
-The executional nature of strategy requires dealerships to consider which tools they will use in their businesses and how they will use them.
+A vision and a plan must come together to form a business strategy.
+Running a dealerships means you need to consider which tools your team will use in their businesses and how they will use them.
 And in today’s automotive retail environment, no tool has the ability to influence strategy more than the DMS.
 Here are three ways that you can leverage your DMS in the development and execution of a strategy.

 Become Better, Faster, Stronger

 Most dealership strategies call for the company to improve, enhance, or add a certain skill.
 Whatever that skill may be—customer service, transaction time, F&I sales, inventory turn time, or something else—your DMS is probably connected to it.
 That’s why it’s so crucial to utilize a modern DMS that promotes efficiency through better workflows and intuitive, easy-to-use interfaces.
 The right DMS can help your dealership get better, faster, or stronger at whatever it is you’re trying to improve.
 As an added benefit, intuitive, easy-to-use systems enable dealerships to easily hire and retain the right people to execute on their strategies.

 Gain the Freedom to Choose your Own Path